mlsmall/NYC-SAT-Scores/README.md

 # NYC-SAT-Scores

-This project consits of of finding correlations between SAT scores and other statistics in New York City schools.
-It was first analyzed by dataquest.io.
-The data avilable consists of a high school directory, SAT test results, math test results, class size, graduation results, and Adcanced Placement (AP) test results.
-We will use this data to see if there are any correlations between SAT scores and the rest of the categories we have for New York City schools.d
+This project consits of of finding correlations between SAT scores and other statistics of highschools in New York City.
+The datasets avilable consist of a high school directory, SAT test results, math test results, class size, graduation results, and Adcanced Placement (AP) test results.

+The notebook contains plots of these statistics with respect to SAT scores as well as how strongle a particular statistic correlates with a classroom achieving high scores.